 For example in 2010 a study was carried out on text content consumption on smartphones.
-The results then were not in favour of mobile – attention to content on small screens turned out to be much less than on desktops.
-The same researched performed in 2016 showed a different data.
-In fact, the understanding of text content on mobile devices was 3% higher than on a computer.
-For a test case researchers tested a copy of just over 400 words.
+The results then were not in favor of mobile – attention to content on small screens turned out to be much less than on desktops.
+The same research performed in 2016 showed different data.
+The understanding of text content on mobile devices was 3% higher than on a computer.
+For a test case, researchers tested a copy of just over 400 words.
 So, what can explain such evolution?

 What should marketers do?

-Since users are able to keep their attention on long videos, marketers should reconsider their tactics.
+Since users can keep their attention on long videos, marketers should reconsider their tactics.
 In particular, the development of native videos we talked about – consider how to improve their effectiveness in time when users’ attention starts falling off.

-For mobile videos, we recommend to “pack” the main advantage your add delivering in the first 6 seconds in order to grab his or her attention and encourage to watch video further.
+For mobile videos, we recommend to “pack” the main advantage your add delivering in the first 6 seconds to grab his or her attention and encourage to watch the video further.